The Ultimate Vacation Rental Pricing Strategy Guide

 2. Understand Your Minimum Nightly Rate

-Calculate all your variable costs—daily utilities, guest consumables, ware and tare per reservation etc—so you know the lowest price you can accept without losing money.
+Calculate all your variable costs—daily utilities, guest consumables, wear and tear per reservation etc—so you know the lowest price you can accept without losing money.
 This ensures every booking helps cover expenses.
 It is important to split variable costs and fixed costs.
 You will incur fixed costs even if you don’t rent your property.
 Heres more information on the difference.

 Keep in mind minimum rates are often used to turn two night off season bookings into three night bookings.
 It shouldn’t be the goal to sell many bookings at that rate, rather help be more competitively priced on longer stays.